ParaN3xus/numblex/manual.typ

 == Numbering

 Numbering is just a function that takes a list of numbers and returns a string.
-The result string could be like this
+And this function can be used as the value of the `numbering` option in Typst.

+For example, the numbering function could return a string like this:

 #align(center)[
   #set text(size: 16pt)